earthly/website/blog/_posts/2021-09-22-awk-examples.md

 In my mind, once an AWK program spans multiple lines its time to consider putting it into a file.

 <div class="notice--info">
-**Side Note: Why AWK Scripting**
+**Side Note: Why Awk Scripting**

-Once we move beyond one-liners a natural question is why.
-Why not use python?
-Isn't it good at this type of thing?
+Once we move beyond one-liners a natural question is *why*.
+As in 'Why not use python?
+Isn't it good at this type of thing?'
 I have a couple answers for that.

-First, AWK is great for writing programs that are, at their core, a glorified for loop over some input.
-If that is what you are doing, and the amount of control flow is limited, using AWK will be more consise than using python.
+First, Awk is great for writing programs that are, at their core, a glorified for loop over some input.
+If that is what you are doing, and the amount of control flow is limited, using Awk will be more concise than using python.

-Second, if you need to rewrite your AWK program in something else at some point so be it.
+Second, if you need to rewrite your Awk program in something else at some point so be it.
 It's not going to be more than 100 lines of code and the translation process will be straight forward.

 Third, why not?
 Learning a new tool can be fun.
 </div>

 We've now crossed over from one-liners into AWK scripting.
 With AWK, this the transition is smooth.
+We can embed Awk into a bash script:

 ``` bash
 $ cat average